Cabchinoe/CTPN/README.md

 * Lstm

 # License
 The codes are released under the MIT License.
+(And anti996)